 One of the golden rules of chicken keeping is "chicken math"—you'll almost always end up with more chickens than you originally planned.
 A coop that feels spacious for three hens will feel cramped with six.
 Overcrowding leads to stress, pecking, and a rapid buildup of waste, creating an unhealthy environment.
 When planning your coop, always think ahead.
 A good rule of thumb is to build for at least double the number of chickens you intend to start with.
 This gives your flock room to grow and ensures everyone has enough space to roost and nest comfortably.
 When you design your coop, planning for future expansion from the start will save you a lot of trouble later.

-Forgetting About Ventilation and Flow
+Forgetting Proper Ventilation

 Proper ventilation is one of the most critical—and often overlooked—aspects of coop design.
 Chickens produce a surprising amount of moisture and ammonia, which can build up in a poorly ventilated space.
 This damp, stuffy air can lead to frostbite in the winter and respiratory illnesses year-round.
 Good ventilation isn't about creating a draft; it's about ensuring a steady flow of fresh air.
 Vents placed high up on the coop walls, away from the roosting bars, allow warm, moist air to escape without chilling your flock.
 A well-ventilated coop is essential for maintaining a healthy environment and keeping your chickens happy.